JDogTohko999/GroupMeChatStats/README.md

 This is code to provide both basic and a more in depth data visualization from a GroupMe export.
-Likes is the variable that is most focused on.
+Likes being the most explored variable.

 What each file does: